 Microsoft OneDrive is one of the competitors of Box for business.
-Which one will be the winner in the Box vs OneDrive battle in 2018?
+Which one will be the winner in the Box vs OneDrive battle?
 Read the post to know the result.

 Through the comparison of Box and Dropbox, we’ve already known that Box places a strong emphasis on enterprise.
 It gives your business the freedom to manage, secure, share, and govern all of the content for your internal and external collaboration and processes.
 How about OneDrive?
 OneDrive business plan comes with Office 365 applications, such as Word, Excel and PowerPoint, making it a good fit for business.
 The guide below tells everything about the Box and OneDrive comparison.
 Which one will be the winner in the battle?
 Let’s wait and see.